-12.1 Letter of No Prejudice
+13.1 Letter of No Prejudice

 An agency may apply for a Letter of No Prejudice (LONP) for a project or for any component of a project included in the approved Program of Projects.
 Statutory authority is provided in Section 75225 of the PRC as added by SB 9.
 The Commission as authorized by statute adopted guidelines for approval of LONPs for specific programs, including the Transit and Intercity Rail Capital Program.
 All LONP requests must follow the Commission's currently adopted LONP guidelines.
-Any request for an LONP, will submitted through Caltrans for presentation to the Commission for approval.
+Any request for an LONP will be submitted through Caltrans for concurrence by CalSTA and Commission approval.

-If an LONP is approved by the Commission, it allows the implementing agency to advance a project by expending its own funds (incur reimbursable expenses) for any component of the project that is the subject of the LONP prior to allocation.
+If an LONP is approved by the Commission, it allows the implementing agency to award a 3rd party contract(s) and advance a project by expending its own funds (incur reimbursable expenses) for any component of the project that is the subject of the LONP prior to allocation.
 The amount will be reimbursed if all the following conditions are met: